The Knowlton Center for Pharmacist-Based Health Solutions

 About the Knowlton Center

 The Knowlton Center for Pharmacist-Based Health Solutions was established through a pledge made by the Knowlton Foundation.
-The APhA Foundation Executive Residency in Association Management & Leadership trains individuals for leadership positions within the profession and in national, regional, state, and local professional pharmacy and/or other health-related organizations.
-The Foundation awards the Resident a certificate upon satisfactory completion of the residency.
+The APhA Foundation Executive Fellowship in Association Management & Leadership trains individuals for leadership positions within the profession and in national, regional, state, and local professional pharmacy and/or other health-related organizations.
+The Foundation awards the Fellow a certificate upon satisfactory completion of the fellowship.

-APhA Foundation Executive Residency in Association Management & Leadership
+APhA Foundation Executive Fellowship in Association Management & Leadership

-The resident will be selected by the APhA Foundation Executive Director based on the following qualifications:
+The fellow will be selected by the APhA Foundation Executive Director and APhA Staff based on the following qualifications:

 - The applicant will be a graduate of an Accreditation Council for Pharmacy Education (ACPE) accredited college or school of pharmacy.

 - The applicant will be recommended by present or former employers, preceptors, college faculty or dean.

 - Final candidates will have a personal interview, at the candidate’s expense, at APhA Headquarters in Washington, DC.